StochasticBiology/plant-segregation/README.md

 Outline
 ------
-The pipeline consists of R code to parse experimental datafiles, C code to perform RJMCMC inference on these parsed outputs, C code to simulate gene conversion, and R code for plotting all outputs.
+The pipeline consists of R code to parse experimental datafiles, C code `rj-inference.c` to perform RJMCMC inference on these parsed outputs, C code `sim-seg.c` to simulate gene conversion, and R code for plotting all outputs.
 The wrapper script `run-inference.sh` launches all the simulations.
 The RJMCMC code takes a while -- there are 5 test cases and 14 data cases for analysis, and the larger ones take perhaps a few days on a modern processor.
 The script currently forks each process so they are run in parallel.

 Each inference run produces an output CSV files storing posterior samples.
 These are used by followup plot scripts to produce figures.
 The wrapper `run-plots.R` calls each plotting script in turn to produce these.